-- Retinoid drugs prescribed for treating cysts and nodules often have an unexpected side effect, namely whiteheads, blackheads, and pimples.
+Retinoid drugs prescribed for treating cysts and nodules often have an unexpected side effect10, such as a whitehead, a blackhead, a pimple, or all of the above.
 Your doctor may forget to tell you that if you take Accutane for severe acne, you need to be especially careful to keep your skin clean and exfoliated.

-- American doctors tend to overlook dental consequences of drugs.
-Minocycline, for example, is almost never given to anyone under the age of 22 in Canada, for example, because of the potential for staining the teeth black, especially along the gum line.
-American doctors may assume that this effect only occurs when children are treated with minocycline while they still have their “baby teeth,” and prescribe minocycline to any acne patient over the age of 8.
+American doctors tend to overlook dental consequences of drugs.
+Minocycline, for example, is almost never given to anyone under the age of 22 in Canada because of the potential for staining the teeth black, especially along the gum line.
+American doctors may assume that this effect only occurs when children are treated with minocycline while they still have their “baby teeth” and prescribe minocycline to any acne patient over the age of 8.

-- Doctors tend to overlook natural products that help prescription medications work better.
-When Asian, brown, or black skin is treated with tretinoin topical, for example, use of a vitamin E cream at a different time of day can help preventing inflammation and discoloration of the skin.
+Doctors tend to overlook natural products that help prescription medications work better.
+When Asian, brown, or black skin is treated with tretinoin topical, for example, use of a vitamin E cream at a different time of day can help prevent inflammation and discoloration of the skin.

-See a doctor for acne treatment when you must.
-But for the basics of day to day acne treatment, consider a complete acne care system like Exposed Acne Care.
+See a doctor for acne treatment if and when you must.
+But for the basics of day-to-day acne treatment, consider a complete acne care system like Exposed Acne Care.
 Even if you receive a doctor’s treatment for specialized acne concerns, you will need a system like Exposed Skin Care to keep blemishes and pimples from coming back once medicine has removed them.

 Rathi SK.
 Acne vulgaris treatment : the current scenario.
 Indian J Dermatol.
 2011 Jan-Feb;56(1):7-13. doi: 10.4103/0019-5154.77543.
 PubMed PMID: 21572783; PubMed Central PMCID: PMC3088940.